 16 ways to drive traffic and increase ranking to your website

-Ready to ensure that you maximize the number of people visiting your site each day?
-These highly effective strategies will help.
+Ready to maximize the number of people visiting your site each day?
+These highly effective strategies can help.

 February 27 · 31 min read

-When figuring out how to drive traffic to your website, it’s easy to feel overwhelmed by annoying SEO catchphrases like, “Drive your backlinking traffic!” or, “Come on guys, let’s get that SERP up!”
-Are we all just pretending that we understand these acronyms?
+When determining how to drive traffic to your website, it’s easy to feel overwhelmed by SEO buzzwords, “Drive your backlinking traffic!” or “Let’s get that SERP up!”
+Are we all just pretending that we understand this lingo?

 Today, we’re going to review everything you need to know about SEO in a way that actually makes sense so that you can start improving your website’s ranking ASAP.
 No more guessing and no more shots in the dark.
-This is the real nitty-gritty of what it’s going to take to turn your website into one of the most searched sites of 2020.
+This information can get you on your way to improving your website traffic, so let’s dive in!

 - Become an SEO master

 - Voice search

 - Enhance your user experience (UX)

 - Publish an ebook